We post all the time about how much we value Delta SkyMiles, even when others don’t. But this isn’t one of those posts.

 Delta has a stranglehold on many of its hubs.
 Outside of the behemoths like New York City-JFK (JFK) and Los Angeles (LAX), its major competitors like American Airlines and United don’t have much of a presence in Delta’s primary areas of service.
 Less competition = more control over fares.
 And because Delta is untethered from an award chart, it can exploit that.

 It’s safe to say that because Delta’s flyers are loyal and don’t have as many alternative options on other airlines, it can charge more for a flight out of one of its hubs.
 And that’s exactly what they do.

 That’s a bummer, especially for loyal Delta flyers based in their hubs (full disclaimer: the whole TT team fits that bill).
 However, that doesn’t negate the value in SkyMiles, and it opens up some opportunities for travelers based elsewhere

 Delta’s hub penalty is a byproduct of the lack of an award chart, and it’s an unfortunate one.
 However, Delta SkyMiles are still worth collecting and using.
-It’s just another complicating factor that Delta flyers need to keep in mind when they’re looking to burn some SkyMiles for a free flight.
+It’s just another complicating factor that Delta flyers need to keep in mind when they’re looking to burn some SkyMiles for a nearly free flight.

 Lead photo courtesy of Delta